Cause of Shoulder Impingement

 A very common condition caused by overuse is shoulder impingement syndrome.
 This condition is most common in ages 18-35-year-old athletes.
 Risk factors for impingement syndrome include calcification, shoulder instability, AC joint degeneration, muscular imbalances, labral tears, or acromial abnormalities.
 The pain is commonly described as “achy” and is felt on the lateral side of the shoulder.
 The pain is also decreased when activity is reduced.

 Conservative care is recommended for shoulder impingement if no structural causes are contributing to pain.
 Common muscular imbalances will be evaluated including the strength or tightness of the pectoralis muscles, lats, internal rotators, and trapezius muscles.
 Along with evaluating the weakness or tightness of the shoulder external rotators, serratus anterior, elevator scapula, and middle/lower traps.

 During initial treatment, the patient may be asked to reduce the number of repetitions of shoulder abduction/elevation past 90 degrees.
 Muscles and joint motion will be evaluated to reduce the amount of stress on the irritated tendons.
-In later stages of treatment targeted stretching and strengthening will be beneficial along with increasing proprioceptive exercises.
+In later stages of treatment, targeted stretching and strengthening will be beneficial along with increasing proprioceptive exercises.

 Aside from chiropractic and physical therapy, other options for treatment include acupuncture, steroid injections, and surgery.
-Acupuncture has been shown to be effective for the treatment of shoulder impingement syndrome.
+Acupuncture has been shown to be effective in the treatment of shoulder impingement syndrome.
 Whereas, steroid injections have mixed results for both short and long-term recovery and have been shown to be no more effective than NSAIDs or therapeutic exercises.